MDS has been re-engineered from the ground up to support the way product teams work today

 One crucial piece of feedback we heard from product teams was that with previous versions of MDS, it took too long to make changes to the system.
 Even a simple bug fix typically required 2–4 weeks until the next MDS release was available.
 For many product teams, that wasn’t fast enough, so they would make changes locally in their product instead.

-To remedy this, MDS V3 components can be updated and released immediately when changes are needed, and updates are available to product teams within minutes.
+To remedy this, our new architecture allows MDS components to be updated and released immediately when changes are needed, so that updates are available to product teams within minutes.
 If your team needs a change, instead of making it locally in your product, consider contributing it back to the system so that all teams can benefit from work done across the organization.

 As customers expand their use of Morningstar products, they expect unified experiences across the portfolio.
 This extends beyond simple components like buttons, to deliver unified capabilities to solve more complex problems, such as connecting to a new data service, or adding a new investment vehicle to your portfolio.